Justin Bieber Takes Leap Of Faith Off Cliff After Getting New Meaningful Tattoos

 A post shared by Justin Bieber (@justinbieber) on

-Justin’s poignant caption suggests he approached his cliff jump partly, or wholly, as a ritual to reaffirm his commitment to Christianity, and trust and faith in God.
+Justin’s poignant caption suggests he approached his cliff jump partly, or wholly, as a ritual to reaffirm his commitment to Christianity and trust and faith in God.

 Notably, while the superstar was being prepped by staff just before his leap, he said, “Jesus.”
 The Biebs was brought up as a Christian by his born-again mother as a child.
 He was subsequently re-baptized by Lentz in a bathtub during a fraught period of his life in 2014.